certinia/orizuru-auth/readme.md

 #### Grant Checker

 The grant checker is designed to be used in tandem with the token Validator.
 It uses the *user* object on the request's *orizuru* object and attempts to obtain an OpenID Connect access token using a JWT Bearer grant request.
 In order for this to work the Identity Provider must have a previously established authorisation for the user requested.
-With the Salesforce identity provider this is achieved using a Connected App and an uploaded Certificate.
+With the Salesforce identity provider this is achieved using a Connected App with a Certificate for the JWT signing key uploaded into it.

 If this completes successfully it sets the *orizuru.grantChecked* property to be true, otherwise the user will be refused access.